s25g5d4/e-hentai-retriever/readme.md

 -   `Enlarge` button will double the image frame, allow two images showing together horizontally.
 -   `Generate img Link` for retrieve links only.
--   `Unlimited Scroll!` for auto-pager that will show all images in the gallery.
+-   `Unlimited Scroll!` is an auto-pager that loads and puts next image on the screen.
 -   `Stop At` button is only available when generating images/links.
 It stops the ongoing fetching at specified index.